-Turn the ignition key to the ACC or ON position and insert the compact disc into the slot with the label side facing up.
+Turn the ignition key to the ACC or ON position and press the \bigcirc button, then press one of the CD insert (1-6) slots.
+Insert the compact disc into the slot with the label side facing up.
 The compact disc will be guided automatically into the slot and start playing.
-To insert the disc, first press the LOAD button.